 Perhaps because this area is steeped in so much history, the presence lingers on into the future.

 An earthquake in 1275 destroyed the original wooden church and the stone Church of St Michael, built on the site in the 14th century.
 All that’s left today is remnants of a wonderful eerie stone facade.

 Shrouded in Arthurian myth, one story goes, that in the late 12th century, the monks wanted to rebuild the abbey after its destruction.
 So, the monks dug to find legendary King Arthur and his Queen Guinevere in the cemetery near the Lady Chapel and raising the bones from the deep grave, reburied these in the abbey grounds.

-Many people know Glastonbury for the famous 5-day festival, which is actually in Pilton (near Glastonbury).
+Many people know Glastonbury for the famous 5-day festival, which is actually in the village of Pilton (near Glastonbury).

 Started the day after Jimi Hendrix’s death in 1970, the festival was known as the “Glastonbury Fair” after moving to its Summer Solstice time.